 In JMT drop boxes besides backpacking food:

-Toilet paper, film, maps, flashlight and camera batteries, buy fuel at drop point, mail out film.
+Toilet paper, maps, flashlight and batteries, buy fuel at drop point

 Hardtack Recipe: